 Grilling Lefse

-- Using a lefse stick, carefully slide it under the middle of your round.
+- When the lefse is nice and thin transfer to the griddle.
+Using a lefse stick, carefully slide it under the middle of your round.
 You want the flat side of the stick to glide along the pastry board.

 - Pick it up and roll it out onto the grill.
 This takes practice.